 Once you have a suicide awareness and prevention program established within your school, it is important to stay informed of students who used the program to seek help.
 This includes following up with their case managers and providing additional support for the students’ mental health needs.
 Post-intervention measures include ensuring the student is ready to return to school and managing their ongoing check-ins with school counselors.

-A Vital Mental Health Resource for School Administrators
+A Vital Mental Health Resource for Suicide Prevention in Schools

-To learn more about suicide prevention and awareness strategies for school administrators, download the Administrator’s Guide to Addressing and Preventing Suicide, authored by Navigate360’s subject-matter expert Dr. Crystal Ladwig and Dr. Scott Poland, an industry partner and expert.
+To learn more about suicide prevention and awareness strategies for school administrators, download the Expert Insights on Youth Suicide Awareness & Prevention in K-12 Schools, authored by Navigate360’s subject-matter expert Dr. Scott Poland, an industry partner and expert.